code-423n4/2024-08-wildcat/README.md

 Borrowers deploy V2 markets through the [hooks factory](https://github.com/code-423n4/2024-08-wildcat/blob/main/src/HooksFactory.sol), either deploying a new hook instance parameterised the way they wish (cloning an authorised hooks template contract approved by the archcontroller owners) or referencing an existing hook instance.
 Lenders can obtain access by receiving a credential via an access control hook, which may have one or many providers (for more on this, see [here](https://docs.wildcat.finance/technical-overview/security-developer-dives/hooks/access-control-hooks)).

-Lenders can deposit assets to any markets they have a credential for so long as it has not expired, and lenders that have received a credential once are always capable of filing withdrawal requests.
+Lenders can deposit assets to any markets they have a credential for so long as it has not expired, and lenders that have deposited or received market tokens while having a valid credential are always capable of filing withdrawal requests.
 In exchange for their deposits, they receive a _market token_ which has been parameterised by the borrower: you might receive Code4rena Dai Stablecoin - ticker c4DAI - for depositing DAI into a market run by Code4rena.
 Or C4 Wrapped Ether (code423n4WETH).

 These market tokens are _rebasing_ so as to always be redeemable at parity for the underlying asset of a market (provided it has sufficient liquid reserves) - as time goes on, interest inflates the supply of market tokens to be consistent with the overall debt that is owed by the borrower.
 The interest rate compounds every time a non-static call is made to the market contract and the scale factor is updated.